apache/pekko-connectors/docs/src/main/paradox/google-cloud-bigquery.md

 ## Apply custom settings to a part of the stream

-In certain situations it may be desirable to modify the @apidoc[akka.stream.alpakka.google.GoogleSettings] applied to a part of the stream, for example to change the project ID or use different @apidoc[akka.stream.alpakka.google.RetrySettings].
+In certain situations it may be desirable to modify the @apidoc[org.apache.pekko.stream.connectors.google.GoogleSettings] applied to a part of the stream, for example to change the project ID or use different @apidoc[org.apache.pekko.stream.connectors.google.RetrySettings].

 Scala
 : @@snip [snip](/google-cloud-bigquery/src/test/scala/docs/scaladsl/BigQueryDoc.scala) { #custom-settings }